AdobeDocs/journeys.en/help/using/event/defining-the-payload-fields.md

     ![](../assets/journey8.png)

     All the fields defined in the schema are displayed.
 The list of fields varies from one schema to another.
 You can search for a specific field or use the filters to display all nodes and fields or only the selected fields.
 According to the schema definition, some fields may be mandatory and pre-selected.
 You cannot unselect them.
-All mandatory fields are selected by default.
+All fields that are mandatory for the event to be received properly by Journey Orchestration are selected by default.

     >[!NOTE]
     >